Benthos: Benthos as bioindicators

 Benthic macro-invertebrates play a critical role in aquatic ecosystems.
 These organisms can be used to indicate the presence, concentration, and effect of water pollutants in the aquatic environment.
 Some water contaminants—such as nutrients, chemicals from surface runoff, and metals—settle in the sediment of river beds, where many benthos reside.
 Benthos are highly sensitive to contamination, so their close proximity to high pollutant concentrations make these organisms ideal for studying water contamination.

 Benthos can be used as bioindicators of water pollution through ecological population assessments or through analyzing biomarkers.
 In ecological population assessments, a relative value of water pollution can be detected.
 Observing the number and diversity of macro-invertebrates in a waterbody can indicate the pollution level.
 In highly contaminated waters, a reduced number of organisms and only pollution-tolerant species will be found.
 In biomarker assessments, quantitative data can be collected on the amount of and direct effect of specific pollutants in a waterbody.
 The biochemical response of macro-invertebrates' internal tissues can be studied extensively in the laboratory.
 The concentration of a chemical can cause many changes, including changing feeding behaviors, inflammation, and genetic damage, effects that can be detected outside of the stream environment.
 Biomarker analysis is important for mitigating the negative impacts of water pollution because it can detect water pollution before it has a noticeable ecological effect on benthos populations.

 Carbon processing

 Organic matter produced in the sunlit layer of the ocean and delivered to the sediments is either consumed by organisms or buried.
-The organic matter consumed by organisms is used to synthesize biomass or is metabolized to carbon dioxide and nutrients.
+The organic matter consumed by organisms is used to synthesize biomass (i.e. growth) converted to carbon dioxide through respiration, or returned to the sediment as faeces.
+This cycle can occur many times before either all organic matter is used up or eventually buried.
+This process is known as the biological pump.

 In the long-term or at steady-state, i.e., the biomass of benthic organisms does not change, the benthic community can be considered a black box diverting organic matter into either metabolites or the geosphere (burial).
+The macrobenthos also indirectly impacts carbon cycling on the seafloor through bioturbation.

+Threats

+Benthos are negatively impacted by fishing, pollution and litter, deep-sea mining, oil and gas activities, tourism, shipping, invasive species, climate change (and its impacts such as ocean acidification, ocean warming and changes to ocean circulation) and construction such as coastal development, undersea cables, and wind farm construction.